jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-7/section-2/chapter-3.md

 However, in mankind's common judgments, this regard to the approbation of our own minds is so far from being considered as something that can reduce the virtue of any action.
 It is rather looked on as the sole motive which deserves to be called virtuous.

-85 Such is the account given of the nature of virtue in this amiable system.
-This system has a peculiar tendency to=
+{{< s v="85" >}} The amiable system has a tendency to:
-- nourish and support the noblest and the most agreeable of all feelings,
+- nourish the noblest of all feelings,
 - check the injustice of self-love, and
-- somewhat discourage self-love by representing it as something that could never be honourable.
+- discourage self-love by representing it as dishonourable.

 ### The Spiritual system focuses on the cause but disregards the effect, just as the Selfish system focuses on the effect but disregarded the cause